 Effects of child abuse

-- Fear of getting close to people and trusting them
+- fear of getting close to and trusting people

 Child abuse and the law

-Children who are abused no longer have to face their abusers and talk about the abuse in court.
-They can give evidence on video, without having to sit through a damaging court case.
+Child abuse is illegal and should be reported.
+If you’ve been abused talk to someone you trust, who can help you through the process.
+You don’t have to face your abuser and talk about it in court.
+You can give evidence on video, without having to sit through the trauma of a court case.

-- Talking to someone you trust about it.
+- Talk to someone you trust about it.
 This could be a friend or family member.
-It could also be a police officer, doctor, counseller, psychologist, psychiatrist, trusted teacher, other family support or health worker.
+It could also be a police officer, doctor, counsellor, psychologist, psychiatrist, trusted teacher, other family member or health worker.

-- Remembering it's not your fault.
-If you look at kids who were your age when it happened, you can start to understand how defenceless you were.
+- Remember that it's not your fault.
+If you look at kids who are the same age as you were when it happened, you can understand how defenceless you were at the time.

-- Reading and learning about child abuse and its effects.
+- Learn about child abuse and its effects.